GiovineItalia/Compose.jl/README.md

 system relative to its parent canvas.
 One context is made a child of another with a call to `compose(a::Context, b::Context)`.

-Contexts may also have children of type `Form` and `` which are rectangles, ellipses, text, etc, and `Property` which are line width, fill color, etc. `Form` and `Property` nodes are always leaf nodes.
+Contexts may also have children of type `Form`, which are rectangles, ellipses, text, etc, and `Property`, which are line width, fill color, etc. `Form` and `Property` nodes are always leaf nodes.

 ## Fancier compositions